Khoalabear0424/PantryPal/README.md

 4. Now that the database has been created, run server with <br>`nodemon server.js`
 5. In browser, go to `localhost:3000/` and begin using app.

+## How it works <hr>
+1. Upon first log in, you will see that the pantry page is empty.
+You must go to inventory to add common foods that you buy.
+2. In the inventory page, select on all icons that you would like in your pantry.
+3. The add to pantry button will updated the groups of icon that will by default be on the home screen.
+4.

 ## Feel Free to message me with any questions!